anothrNick/github-tag-action/README.md

         WITH_V: true
 ```

-**Depending if you choose example 1 or example 2 is how crafter bumps operate when reading the commit log.
+**Depending if you choose example 1 or example 2 is how crafted bumps operate when reading the commit log.
 Is recommended to use on `pull_request` instead of on commit to master/main.**

 _NOTE: set the fetch-depth for `actions/checkout@v2` or newer to be sure you retrieve all commits to look for the semver commit message._